JuliaDocs/Documenter.jl/docs/src/man/hosting.md

     If your package has a build script you should call `Pkg.build("PackageName")` after the call to `Pkg.develop` to make sure the package is built properly.

+!!! note "matrix: section in .travis.yml"

+    Travis CI used to use `matrix:` as the section to configure to build matrix in the config file.
+This now appears to be a deprecated alias for `jobs:`.
+If you use both `matrix:` and `jobs:` in your configuration, `matrix:` overrides the settings under `jobs:`.

+    If your `.travis.yml` file still uses `matrix:`, it should be replaced with a a single `jobs:` section.

 ### [Authentication: SSH Deploy Keys](@id travis-ssh)